 In exchange for benefits from workers’ compensation, employers are usually exempt from personal injury lawsuits filed by injured employees.
 Still, you may have a third-party cause of action against a general contractor, subcontractor, or even an equipment manufacturer, depending on how the accident occurred.
 If you or someone you love has been hurt in a worksite accident, you need a Chicago construction injury attorney to protect your rights.

-Agruss Law Firm, LLC, handles numerous types of construction accidents, including third-party injury claims and workers’ compensation claims.
+Mike Agruss Law, handles numerous types of construction accidents, including third-party injury claims and workers’ compensation claims.
 Construction site injuries can be very severe and life-changing.
 We understand that after such a trauma your goals are paying your medical costs, avoiding financial suffering through lost wages and making sure the insurance company pays for any future treatments you may need.

-Agruss Law Firm, LLC, is dedicated to protecting workers who have been injured on a construction site.
+Mike Agruss Law, is dedicated to protecting workers who have been injured on a construction site.
 If you’re facing mounting medical bills, lost wages, and pain and suffering, contact us today.
 We will help you with a range of potential legal claims, such as workers’ compensation or personal injury, to help you recover the maximum compensation for your claim.

-Agruss Law Firm, LLC, will handle your personal injury case quickly, will advise you every step of the way, and will not hesitate to go to trial for you.
-Lastly, Agruss Law Firm, LLC, does not get paid attorney’s fees unless we win your case.
+Mike Agruss Law, will handle your personal injury case quickly, will advise you every step of the way, and will not hesitate to go to trial for you.
+Lastly, Mike Agruss Law, does not get paid attorney’s fees unless we win your case.
 Our no-fee promise is that simple.
 Therefore, you have nothing to risk when you hire us–just the opportunity to seek justice.